jidongbsu/cs452-device-driver/README.md

 }
 ```

 The above code registers this driver into the kernel.
-The kernel will assign an available major number to this device/driver.
+The kernel will assign an available major number (a number between 0 and 255) to this device/driver.
 If registration succeeds, *register_chrdev*() returns the assigned major number.
-Otherwise, *reigster_chrdev*() returns a negative value.
+Otherwise, *register_chrdev*() returns a negative value.

 The first argument of *register_chrdev*(), which is *toyota_major*, is a global variable initialized to 0, but we then use it to store the assigned major number, and later on we will pass this major number to *unregister_chrdev*().